 1. NOT FIRST IN TIME!
 First in order of dependence, i.e. it is the original cause on which all else depends.
 First in the hierarchy of causes.

 2. Moves as a final cause.

-3. It's pure thought.
-Thinking is the perfect activity.
+3. No potentials so it must be engaged in the perfect activity.
+Thinking!
 The pure actuality.

 4. It thinks what's best...i.e. itself.

 E. Like the Christian God

 1. Top of the World, Best, Perfect, Goal...

 2. Thought (a mind)